-24. Confidentiality and Information Sharing
+25. Confidentiality and Information Sharing

-The school will manage and share confidential information about children in line with Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018) - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_d ata/file/721581/Information sharing advice practitioners safeguarding services.pdf
+The school will manage and share confidential information about children in line with Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers (HMG 2018) - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_d ata/file/721581/Information_sharing_advice_practitioners_safeguarding_services.pdf

-All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil, family and staff involved but also to ensure that information being released into the public domain does not compromise evidence.
+All staff are trained to understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil, family and staff involved but also to ensure that information being released into the public domain does not compromise evidence.